ejparnell/pokemon-research-team/lessons/01_overview.md

-# 🎓 Lesson Overview: Multi-Agent AI Research Systems
+# Lesson Overview: Multi-Agent AI Research Systems

-Okie dokie artichokies, gather around as I dive into MAS or multi-agent systems, Pokemon theme of course.
-This is a hands on lesson / guide on how to build a multi-agent AI research system.
-What that means and what is included to make one.
+Okie dokie artichokies, gather around as I dive into MAS or multi-agent systems, Pokémon theme of course.
+This is a hands-on lesson/guide on how to build a multi-agent AI research system.
+What does that mean, and what is included to make one?

-After this lesson you should:
+After this lesson, you should:

 - Explain what multi-agent systems are and their benefits
 - Set up a basic multi-agent system using the AutoGen framework
 - Integrate external APIs for real-time data collection
 - Design a data pipeline for analysis and visualization
-- Implement tool calling for agents to use external functions
+- Implement a tool for agents to use external functions
 - Facilitate collaboration between agents to solve complex problems

-While this lesson uses Pokemon as the main theme, the concepts and techniques coverd can be applied to real life scenarios like market research, scientific discovery, and data analysis.
+While this lesson uses Pokémon as its central theme, the concepts and techniques covered can be applied to real-life scenarios, such as market research, scientific discovery, and data analysis.
 Take notes of the general principles and adapt them to your own projects.

 ## MAS - Multi-Agent Systems